rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Staement:Given an integer, we need to find the super digit of the integer.

-📌 Day 22:Solve Me First
+📌 Day 22: Solve Me First

 Problem Staement:Complete the function solve me first to compute the sum of two integers.